tr7200/Vadam/README.md

 Keras 2.3.1 but it should work with 2.2.4.

-This optimizer is suitable for approximating variational inference in a neural network to provide probablistic output that provide upper and lower confidence bounds on prediction.
+This optimizer is suitable for approximating variational inference in a neural network to provide probablistic output that provides upper and lower confidence bounds on prediction.

 MIT License